 As outlined above, Kurat et al. (2007) propose a model by which the components of the IIE group were formed within a condensing nebula region rather than through impact-shock melting processes on accreted planetesimals.
 They submit that nebular metasomatic processes were the mechanism for the compositional alteration observed today.

 A plausible scenario for the formation of Miles was proposed by Ikeda et al. (1997) and Ebihara et al. (1997).
 Large impacts onto a porous, metal-rich, H chondrite-type asteroid produced partial melting of ~25%, forming localized melt sheets and pods at the bottoms of craters.
 The melt consisted of both a silicate phase and an FeNiSP phase, along with a residual phase of olivine and orthopyroxene.
 Incipient crystallization of the silicate melt phase produced a crystal mush consisting primarily of phenocrysts of pigeonite, orthopyroxene, and plagioclase, which was then mixed with the FeNiSP melt phase to produce the gabbroic (low proportion of residual melt) and cryptocrystalline (high proportion of residual melt) inclusions within the host metal.
 Half of the phosphorus from the FeNiSP melt phase was utilized in the reduction of the silicate inclusions to form metal and phosphates, while the phosphate formation in turn utilized much of the CaO from anorthite in the plagioclase.
 During this reduction process, Cu behaved as a chalcophile element and was sequestered into sulfide, while Ga was transferred into host metal in higher than normal abundances.
 Rapid cooling at low temperatures near the surface and near the edge of the melt pools resulted in glass formation within the inclusions, and the eventual exsolution of the remaining phosphorus to form schreibersite around silicate inclusions.
-Those areas which cooled more slowly underwent extensive fractional crystallization, accounting for the large variations in incompatible element abundances (Lindsay et al., 2003).
+Those areas that cooled more slowly underwent extensive fractional crystallization, accounting for the large variations in incompatible element abundances (Lindsay et al., 2003).